A lot of Famous Companies Creates Custom Easter Logos

-There are a number of symbols that usually come to mind when we think of Easter.
+First of all, Easter logos are, in general, really cute and customers love them.
+So, there are a number of symbols that usually come to mind when we think of Easter.
 Bunnies, chicks and eggs are probably the most common.
-However, the traditional motif associated with the holiday is the cross as Easter is a Christian feast (with, some say, partially pagan roots) that commemorates the resurrection of Jesus.
+However, the traditional motif associated with the holiday is the cross as Easter is a Christian feast.
+Usually with, some say, partially pagan roots that commemorates the resurrection of Jesus.

 Eggs, sometimes hollowed out chicken ones or else artificial ones made of wood or cardboard, are often elaborately decorated, while chocolate ones are frequently given as gifts.
-Sometimes Easter egg hunts are held, usually for small children, with eggs hidden outside and often said to have been placed by the Easter bunny.
+Sometimes Easter egg hunts are held, usually for small children, with eggs hidden outside and often said to have been placed by the bunny.

 The Easter bunny, as stylishly depicted in this logo, was allegedly introduced to the US by German immigrants in the Pennsylvania Dutch area in the 18th century.
 This bunny was actually originally a hare who delivered – or, more specifically, laid – brightly coloured eggs into the caps and bonnets of good children on the night before Easter.

 German folklore added the mythical element of a magical rabbit that laid eggs symbolizing new life and fertility.
 Today, the Easter Bunny is cherished worldwide.

 More importantly, Ask.com has featured a number of cuddly Easter creatures on its home page.
 I particularly like this one due to the use of those fluffy little chick decorations that mysteriously start appearing everywhere in the lead up to the holiday.
 Despite only being pieces of coloured fluff, they always seem to have the most amusing expressions.
 Cuteness aside, chicks’ frequent appearances around Easter are ostensibly due to their association with spring and new life.
 You can hide Easter eggs on your website you know.